 EDF Energy is an energy company in the United Kingdom, with operations spanning electricity generation, and the sale of electricity and gas to households and businesses.
 EDF Energy currently employs 13,300 people and is responsible for almost 6 million customer accounts.

-This is your first chance to set a good impression and stand out from your competition, so do not be tempted to rush!
+This is your first chance to set a good impression and stand out from your competition, so don’t be tempted to rush!
 The online form will ask you to provide details of your education/academic results, work experience and may potentially involve some motivational questions, though this is largely dependent on the business area you apply to.
-See further down for some motivational questions you may be asked.

 You will also be required to upload your CV so make sure to include all the relevant information in it.
 Be precise and concise when it comes to describing your past experiences and achievements.